We prepare baccalaureate nurses who are workforce ready, with a strong emphasis on cultural competence.

 Students must first successfully apply to Bemidji State University before applying to one of our nursing programs.

 Designed for those students entering Bemidji State University as freshmen, the four-year track begins the university education with foundation coursework.
-Accepted students journey into nursing courses during their sophomore year.
+Accepted students transition into nursing courses during their sophomore year.
 Graduates will be prepared to take the examination offered by the Minnesota Board of Nursing to become Registered Nurses.

 Graduates of both tracks will:

 - Be competent in critical thinking, communication and performing holistic assessments on individuals, families and communities.

 - Develop specific skills and strategies for serving American Indian patients and rural populations.

 - Hold core knowledge in health promotion, risk reduction, disease prevention, illness and disease management, ethics and health care systems and policy.